yield-sync/specifications/general.md

 1. Type -> `address` | `bytes` | `Struct`
 2. Visibility -> `public` | `private` | `internal` | `external`
-	1. mapping with only primative types come first
+	1. mapping with only primitive types comes first
 3. Mutability -> `constant` | `immutable` | N.A.
 5. Alphabetical

 #### Mapping Getters

-1. Getter function is to be defined only if the mapping consists of non-primative types otherwise visibility is `public`
+1. The Getter function is to be defined only if the mapping consists of non-primitive types otherwise visibility is `public`

 ### Functions